TeamX-OpenProject/XWorld/README.md

 # XWorld

-XWorld ist ein MultiWelten System für Spigot
+XWorld is a Spigot and Craftbukkit Plugin which handle Multi Worlds.

-### Basiert auf Spigot 1.8.8
+The first version will be released on 1.8.8 for Spigot and Craftbukkit.